 Moses and Ramses

-Rameses increased the oppression of the Jews by the diabolical plan of requiring them to gather straw binders for bricks and still produce the same quota every day.
+Rameses increased the oppression of the Jews with the diabolical plan of requiring them to gather straw binders for bricks and still produce the same quota every day.
 Some Jews rejected Moses and, frustrated, questioned God: Why did you ever send me?
 Moses’ doubt was calmed by Jehovah’s promise to take action against Pharaoh.

 Key Verse related to Moses and Ramses II